krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 </div>

-The requirement that presence mass is conserved across each interval means that there are only two degrees of freedom in how the three variables can change.
+The requirement that presence mass is conserved across each interval means that there are only two degrees of freedom between three variables.

-This implies that if we study how these parameters change in concert as we move _across_ time intervals, we will get unique insights into how a _particular_ system of presences evolves over time.

 If, for example, we know that the average presence density has increased between one interval and the next, then we know for sure that either the incidence rate,